ansleybrown1337/lysimeter-analysis/README.md

 - ~~remove cumulative lines on Kc and instantaneous ET plots~~
 - ~~Add weather data info to report generator~~
 - ~~Add manual NSE detection to report generator~~
-- Make NSE dots colored by NSE Type, and HoverTool to show NSE Type in plotly
+- ~~Make NSE dots colored by NSE Type, and HoverTool to show NSE Type in plotly~~
+- ~~Make front end app in streamlit or dash for other users~~
+- FIX NSE INTERPOLATION
+    - cumulative values used to be 820 mm ish as of 30 Aug 2024 at 12:42pm
+    - after changing nse's to detect manually first then automatically, the cumulative values are now 1500!
+This is a huge error that needs to be fixed.
+        - this only occurs on the streamlit app, but not when ran via terminal.
+This is likely due to the way the streamlit app is handling the data.
+        - I need to integrate some sort of resetting each time the user click's run analysis, or similar.
 - run code through linting and make sure it's all clean
-- Make front end app in streamlit or dash for other users
 - Perform analysis for 2022 data and compare to Lane's analysis results!
     - results 28 Aug 2024:
         - 2022 ETr data is very similar with slight differences.
 Allan and I think this is due to me using the daily ASCE-PM and Lane using the hourly ASCE-PM, then aggregating to daily.